Harsh639703/Terraform_Learnings/11_project2.md

 //this command is used to switch between the workspace

 # learned about the modules and how to use them.
-# learned about how use different backends for the tfstate file and migrate them.
+# Learned about how use different backends for the tfstate file and migrate them.